 Botox injections can decrease dramatically the frequency and the severity of chronic migraines.

-The National Institute for Health and Care Excellence (NICE) has published final guidance on the 27 June 2012, which recommends Botox injections to prevent headaches in some adults who experience chronic migraine.
+The National Institute for Health and Care Excellence (NICE) has published final guidance on the 27 June 2012, which recommends Botox injections to prevent headaches in adults who experience a chronic migraine.

 - whose condition has not responded to taking at least three prior preventative medications

 - whose condition has been appropriately managed for medication overuse